VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against D-Wave quantum annealers

 \subsection{Zephyr topology}

-Finally, we proceed to the newest D-Wave platform, the Advantage2 prototype.
-As of the beginning of 2025, the device's topology is limited to the Zephyr graph \(Z_6\), consisting of approximately $1200$ qubits, which imposes a limit of problem sizes for which we can conduct a 1-to-1 comparison with the QPU.
-Nevertheless, we prepared randomized optimization problems native to the Zephyr graphs of size up to \(Z_{15}\) with $7000+$ qubits, which is the promised structure of the final Advantage2 device, coming in the near future~\cite{dwaveroadmap}.
-Motivated by the excellent performance of VeloxQ on the Pegasus topology, we decided to extend the range of the benchmark even further, far beyond the capabilities of yet-to-be-released quantum hardware, to a $Z_{1750}$ graph with more than $9.8 \times 10^7$ qubits.
-We estimate that a device capable of handling such instances would be available in approximately $30$ years (cf. Fig.~\ref{fig:dwave_roadmap}).
-This prediction is based on the assumption that the current prototype device with Zephyr topology (Advantage2 QPU with $4400$ qubits) would double its size every two years, what is in accordance with previous D-Wave devices releases.
-We also assume and that scaling challenges such as hardware reliability (e.g. number of idle qubits), control electronics, and communication bandwidth, would not hinder development of annealing devices.
-Technical details of the computational experiments remain the same as in the previous case, with the new results presented on Fig.~\ref{fig:zephyr_native}.
-Once again, VeloxQ is able to closely match both the quantum annealer and the quantum-enabled hybrid solver, in terms of solution quality and total runtime.
-Moreover, we confirm the scalability of our solver, and its promising performance even in regimes far beyond the capabilities of next-generation, Zephyr-based quantum hardware.
+Finally, we consider the newest D-Wave platform, the Advantage2 QPU.
+As of the beginning of 2026, the device topology corresponds to an imperfect Zephyr graph \(Z_{12}\) with $4580$ working qubits, which limits the problem sizes for which we can conduct a 1-to-1 comparison with the QPU.
+Motivated by the performance of VeloxQ on the Pegasus topology, we extend the benchmark far beyond the capabilities of current quantum hardware, up to a \(Z_{1750}\) graph with more than $9.8 \times 10^7$ variables.
+As an illustrative estimate based on historical D-Wave device releases, a quantum annealer capable of natively handling instances of this scale would not become available for roughly three decades under a simple extrapolation (cf. Fig.~\ref{fig:dwave_roadmap}).
+This estimate assumes that the size of the current Advantage2 device would double every two years, which is consistent with previous D-Wave releases, and that scaling challenges such as hardware reliability (e.g., the number of idle qubits), control electronics, and communication bandwidth would not become limiting factors.
+Technical details of the computational experiments remain the same as in the previous case, with the new results presented in Fig.~\ref{fig:zephyr_native}.
+Once again, VeloxQ is able to closely match both the quantum annealer and the quantum-enabled hybrid solver in terms of solution quality and reported runtime on the benchmarked sizes.
+A comparison with CPLEX on the same Zephyr instances is shown in Fig.~\ref{fig:zephyr_cplex}: due to the higher connectivity of the Zephyr graph, CPLEX is competitive only on \(Z_2\) and quickly exhausts the 1000\,s runtime limit for larger instances.
+These results further support the scalability of VeloxQ and its competitiveness even in regimes far beyond the capabilities of current Zephyr-based quantum hardware.